Are you ready to build your survey? Here are 5 survey mistakes to watch out for to help you craft a better survey:

 2) Forget to provide clear instructions

-How many times have we clicked on a survey link to be taken straight away to the first question of the survey without much detail about the purpose of the survey.
+How many times have you clicked on a survey link to be taken straight away to the first question of the survey without much detail about the purpose of the survey?
+Survey design fail.
 Our Training Ninja, Melissa Krut, explains the importance of an introductory text in a short video here.

 3) Ask too many open-ended questions